-Research and development expense during 2008 and 2007 were primarily for product candidates utilizing our Aversion® Technology, including costs of preclinical, clinical trials, clinical supplies and related formulation and design costs, salaries and other personnel related expenses, and facility costs.
+Research and development expense during 2008 and 2007 were primarily for product candidates utilizing our Aversion® Technology, including costs of preclinical, clinical trials, clinical trial supplies and related formulation and design costs, salaries and other personnel related expenses, and facility costs.
 Included in the 2008 and 2007 results are non-cash stock-based compensation charges of \$0.6 million and \$0.4 million, respectively.
-Excluding the stock-based compensation expense, there is a \$7.0 million increase in development expenses primarily attributable to increasing clinical study costs, including our pivotal Phase III clinical trial for Acurox®.
+Excluding the stock-based compensation expense, in 2008 there was a \$7.0 million increase in development expenses primarily attributable to increasing clinical study costs, including our pivotal Phase III clinical trial for Acurox®.